Canon 6D Mark II vs Olympus E-PL9

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-PL9 Manual.
+Further information on the features and operation of the 6D Mark II and E-PL9 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Olympus E-PL9 Manual.

 So how do things add up?
 Is the Canon 6D Mark II better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.